MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 ***

-### Download and Configure Score Client
+### Downloading and Configuring the Score Client

 Next,we will download and configure the Score client.
 This command-line client is used to upload and download data files to and from your configured object storage service.

-Very similar to the song setup, we will first download and unzip the latest Score client from our servers terminal command line, then switch to the unzipped directory:
+Very similar to the song setup, we will first download and unzip the latest Score client from the command line within our server

 ```bash
 wget -O score-client.tar.gz https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/score-client/[RELEASE]/score-client-[RELEASE]-dist.tar.gz